lxsmnsyc/scoped-model/packages/swr-graph-state/README.md

 `createSWRGraphNodeFactory` returns similar fields to `createSWRGraphNode` with the following differences:
 - `mutate`: first parameter is the array of arguments for generating the key.
 - `trigger`: first parameter is the array of arguments for generating the key.
-- `node`: Replaced by a graph node factory, and accepts similar arguments that is expected by `fetch` and `key`.
+- `resource`: Replaced by a graph node factory, and accepts similar arguments that is expected by `fetch` and `key`.
-- `resource`: Graph node resource factory wrapper for `node`.

 ## License